Implications of conformal invariance in momentum space: Introduction and summary of results

 In section \ref{sec:TJJworkedexample} we work out completely the case of $\langle T^{\mu_1 \nu_1} J^{\mu_2} J^{\mu_3}\rangle$, where $J^\mu$ is a conserved current.
-This example is more complex than the $\langle T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \rangle$ case used to illustrate the method in earlier sections, yet simpler than correlators with more stress-energy tensors.
-We also discuss the complete evaluation of all integrals in $d=3$ and $d=4$ and present a concrete model, free fermions, where these correlators can be explicitly computed by standard Feynman diagrams.
+This example is more complex than the case of $\langle T^{\mu_1 \nu_1} T^{\mu_2 \nu_2} \mathcal{O} \rangle$ used to illustrate the method in earlier sections, yet simpler than correlators with more stress-energy tensors.
+We also discuss the evaluation of integrals in $d=3$ and present a concrete model, free fermions, where these correlators can be explicitly computed by standard Feynman diagrams.